This set of Mechanical Behaviour Problems focuses on “Tension Test and Stress Strain Curve”.

 Explanation: Strain hardening is an effect of dislocation multiplication.
 It causes a back stress development in material.
 So extra load is needed to apply.

-12. Necking causes drop in load after ultimate tensile point.
+12. Necking causes drop in load after an ultimate tensile point.

 Sanfoundry Global Education & Learning Series – Mechanical Behaviour & Testing of Materials.